dev-divi/DiviCorner.art/Texts/E-2022-09-06-A-New-Start.md

 date: "2022-09-06"
 ---

-The deeper I go into silence, the more weight I feel on speaking
+The deeper I go into silence, the more weight I feel on speaking.

-I changed
+I changed -

-I found myself as a being
+I found myself as a being -

-And found that humanity is just a dress
+And found that humanity is just a dress -

-And I'd like to write about it
+And I'd like to write about it -

-But I haven't had so much time
+But I haven't had so much time.

+---

-I have 3 articles posted soon
+I have articles posted soon -

-My content is changing
+My content is changing -

-Along with my direction
+Along with my direction -

-And intentions
+And intentions -

-And love
+And love.

 ---